espruino/EspruinoDocs/tutorials/Quick Start.md

 Set up a Terminal App (Alternative)
 --------------------------------

-**Note:** We're putting a lot of functionality into the Chrome Web App (built in tutorials, module loading, syntax highlighting, etc) so we'd really recommend that you use it.
+**Note:** We're putting a lot of functionality into the Chrome Web App (built in firmwre updates, tutorials, module loading, syntax highlighting, etc) so we'd really recommend that you use it.
 However you can still access Espruino in other ways...

 ### Windows